 Assuming you're not rich enough to buy a beachfront apartment on a private island (if you are, I'll start packing!) or feasible to swap homes or locations, you can still change your environment in other ways.

-Pick a different path for your morning run, rearrange your office space, hang a nature print in your bedroom, clear your pentry then restock it with healthy foods you wouldn't buy normally, sell that TV, uninstall that social media app, remove the speed-dial to that local pizza place, sign up for lessons in a new sport you've never tried before, change your morning alarm track... you get the picture.
+Pick a different path for your morning run, rearrange your office space, hang a nature print in your bedroom, clear your pantry then restock it with healthy foods you wouldn't buy normally, sell that TV, uninstall that social media app, remove the speed-dial to that local pizza place, sign up for lessons in a new sport you've never tried before, change your morning alarm track... you get the picture.

 Some small but meaningful changes to your environment can really help shake you into a new start.